 Global welfare gains from increased cross-border labor mobility could be several times larger than those from full trade liberalization.
 Migrants and their families tend to gain the most in terms of increases in income and better access to education and health services.
 However, these gains are hindered by discrimination and difficult working conditions that immigrants from low and middle-income countries face in host countries.

 Origin countries can benefit through increased remittances, investments, trade, and transfers of skill and technology, resulting in reduced poverty and unemployment.
-In 2022, remittance flows to low and middle-income countries are expected to reach $630 billion, more than three times the total of development aid.
-Remittances are on track to overtake flows of foreign direct investment to developing countries.
-On the negative side, emigration of skilled workers can affect the delivery of health and education services in small economies.
+In 2023, remittance flows to low and middle-income countries reached $656 billion, surpassing foreign direct investment (FDI) and official development assistance (ODA).
+On the negative side, emigration of skilled workers can affect the delivery of health and education services in small economies through brain drain of essential workers, unless there is a dedicated approach to skill-up origin countries workers for the global market (ideally through a Global Skill Partnerships approach).

 However, evidence on the effect of immigration on the wages of native-born workers in destination countries remains mixed: some studies indicate small negative impacts on wages of lower-skilled native-born workers, whereas others indicate positive impacts when immigrants are skilled and complement the native-born workforce.